-In Paekākāriki, Writers Week sees author Duncan Sarkies share the world of his new novel The Demolition of the Century.
+Paekākāriki, 15 March, 4pm, St Peter's Hall.
+Writers Week sees author Duncan Sarkies share the world of his new novel The Demolition of the Century.

 There are galleries around the District and a number of Kāpiti's visual artists open their studios to visitors all year round.
 Details for many of these can be found in the Kāpiti Arts Guide, published in September 2013.
 These are available from visitor i-sites, galleries, studios and cafes around the region.

 Kāpiti ArtBeat is a newsletter with news of arts and heritage events on the Kāpiti Coast.
 For the latest edition, click here.

 Public Art Gallery and ArtSpaces on the Kāpiti Coast